Self-Actualization and a Life of Fulfillment

 Everything can be taken from man but one thing, the last of the human freedoms - to choose one's attitude in any given set of circumstances, to choose one's own way. - Viktor Frankl

 Most of us have sought those things like a dog chasing a car, not knowing what to do with it once we catch it.
-Most of us have focused our attention on the external things around us that are preventing us from achieving our goals, but the problem is that, what’s holding us back is not what’s around us, it’s what’s within us.
-And fixing the internal stuff can feel a lot more difficult, and even intimidating, than fixing the external stuff, but the good news is that the internal stuff is what we truly have control over.
+We have focused our attention on the external things around us that are preventing us from achieving our goals, but what’s holding us back is not what’s around us, it’s what’s within us.
+And fixing the internal stuff can feel a lot more difficult, and even intimidating, than fixing the external stuff, but it's the internal stuff that we truly have control over.

 "Your success in life depends more on the person you become than on the things you do or acquire." - Brian Tracy